-- Feel the 4Points on your feet to establish balance in your foundation; as you notice the settling onto the four points, if one or more points are not as engaged with the earth, try not to mechanically roll the feet or ankles to adjust, rather soften the feet and extend your awareness to the edges of your feet – nail bed or first toe, space between the 4th and 5th mound, backs of heels leading back and down into the earth.
+- Feel the 4POINTS (see animation left of the video) on your feet to establish balance in your foundation; as you notice the settling onto the four points, if one or more points are not as engaged with the earth, try not to mechanically roll the feet or ankles to adjust, rather soften the feet and extend your awareness to the edges of your feet – nail bed or first toe, space between the 4th and 5th mound, backs of heels leading back and down into the earth.
 Keep allowing the feet to soften and feel more fluid like.

 - With the hands soft, place them on your low belly below the navel in a way that the elbows and shoulders are relaxed and there is no tension in the chest or neck.

-- Entering the stance, lower yourself down 1-2 inches onto the balanced 4Points of the feet, with the top front of your shins weighting the heels, and avoid pushing yourself down into the stance which will produce increase weight onto the balls of the feet and lightness in the heels.
+- Entering the stance, lower yourself down 1-2 inches onto the balanced 4POINTS from your ankles, with the top front of your shins weighting the heels, and avoid pushing yourself down into the stance which will produce increase weight onto the balls of the feet and lightness in the heels.
 Feel the difference if you are not understanding – push yourself down, and notice your ankle, knee, hip joints and the spine.
 Do they feel compressed?
 Try lowering yourself from the feet and notice the difference.
 Optimal outcomes will be realized over time as you develop vertical support through the bones and spaciousness in the joints.

 - Depth of stance remains at 1-2 inches, no deeper.
 As you begin to allow the body to be supported by the bones, especially the shin bone, you will want to go deeper.
 Can you stay at 1-2 inch depth and allow the internal release that feels like you are going deeper, when in fact it is the release of what you habitually hold up that is releasing down.